You may be eligible for a grant if you have built up rental arrears due to COVID-19.

 If your application is approved

-If your application is approved your grant will be paid to the landlord on your behalf.
+If your application is approved your grant will be paid to the landlord or agent on your behalf.

 This grant will not need to be paid back.